automl/CARL/docs/source/environments/environment_families/classic_control.rst

     :align: left
     :alt: MountainCar Environment

+The MountainCar environment asks the agent to move a car up a steep slope.
+In order to succeed, the agent has to accelerate using the opposite slope.
+There are two versions of the environment, a discrete one with only "left" and "right" as actions, as well as a continuous one.

 .. image:: ../data/context_generalization_plots/plot_ecdf_CARLMountainCarEnv.png
     :width: 50%
     :align: right
     :alt: Influence of context settings on an agent trained on the default environment.

-:raw-html:`<br />`
-The MountainCar environment asks the agent to move a car up a steep slope.
-In order to succeed, the agent has to accelerate using the opposite slope.
-There are two versions of the environment, a discrete one with only "left" and "right" as actions, as well as a continuous one.
+    Influence of context settings on an agent trained on the default environment.

 Defaults and bounds for the discrete MountainCar: